phengao/hello-world/docs/BoAT_Overall_Design_en.md

 ### Protocol Blockchain Protocol Interface
 #### Overview
 The protocol interface is responsible for implementing the protocol part of each blockchain.
 For Ethereum-based blockchains, such as Polygon, PlatON, PlatONE, and FISCO BCOS, their protocols are quite similar.
-~~The protocol layer is supported by the RPC layer.
-Please refer to [RPC Layer](#RPC-Layer) for the description of the RPC layer.~~

 #### Implementation of Ethereum Protocol Layer
 ##### Raw Transaction Interface